 The process aims to improve the image & appearance of the Town by applying consistent standards and guidelines, ensure the safety & convenience of automobile & pedestrian traffic & to protect environmental areas & habitat through the appropriate location of buildings, roads & parking spaces.

-Town of Fort Erie's Cultural Hertiiage Value & Interest Registry
+Town of Fort Erie's Cultural Heritage Value & Interest Registry

-Buildings on the registry are either "designated" or "non-designated".
+Buildings on the Town Registry are either "designated" or "non-designated".
 A non-designated property that has been included on the Registry & signals an intent to preservation.
 While a designation means that demolition or alteration of the heritage attributes of the building will require Council approval.

 Niagara Peninsula Conservation Authority (NPCA)

 Through the implementation of Provincial and Regional policies & management of lands within Niagara Region are strategically planned to promote long-range growth.